 French vineyards are divided into several large regions which differentiate from each other in the climatic conditions and specific terroirs, as well as the grape varieties for which these regions are known.
 We take you on a tour de France of symbolic varietals.

-Although seven varieties can be used in a Champagne – Arbanne, Petit Meslier, Pinot blanc, Pinot gris, Chardonnay, Pinot Meunier and Pinot noir – the last three grapes make up 98% of the region’s planted surface.
-Montagne de Reims and the Aube are made up predominantly of Pinot noir, Pinot Meunier in the Marn valley and Chardonnay in the Côte des Blancs to the south of Epernay.
+Let’s start our journey around France with prehaps the most famous French wine region – Champagne!
+Although seven varieties can be used in a Champagne – Arbanne, Petit Meslier, Pinot Blanc, Pinot Gris, Chardonnay, Pinot Meunier and Pinot Noir – the last three grapes make up 98% of the region’s planted surface.
+Montagne de Reims and the Aube are made up predominantly of Pinot Noir, Pinot Meunier in the Marn valley and Chardonnay in the Côte des Blancs to the south of Epernay.
 Champagnes can be produced using only one of these varieties, or two of them or all three.
-Champagnes produced from Pinot noir (or Pinot noir-dominated blends) are generally full-bodied and powerful, those dominated by (or solely produced with) Chardonnay are more vibrant and crystalline, while Pinot Meunier produces light, vibrant and very fruity champagnes.
+Champagnes produced from Pinot Noir (or Pinot Noir-dominated blends) are generally full-bodied and powerful, those dominated by (or solely produced with) Chardonnay are more vibrant and crystalline, while Pinot Meunier produces light, vibrant and very fruity champagnes.

 In Provence, too, several grape varieties are used, particularly red grapes, including Cabernet Sauvignon and most of the Southern Rhone varieties.
 Mourvèdre, however, is a grape which, although grown in other areas of France (particularly the Languedoc and southern Rhone), reaches such heights in Provence – more specifically in Bandol – that it produces fine red wines whose aging ability competes with the greatest appellations of the country.
 This variety is very well-suited to the local climate in that it never produces wines which are too heavy or alcoholic.

 Languedoc-Roussillon: blending country